gsavina19/Notion2Graph/README.md

 Result: a real map of chaos, with a few useful insights for cleaning up and reorganizing.

 I’ve got 132 nodes and 230 edges.
-Let me know your metrics too.
+Let me know your metrics too 👻